ii887522/hydro/docs/collection/DynamicUint8Array.md

 ```ts
 DynamicUint8Array.add (array: ArrayLike<number>): void
 ```
-It appends `array` received to itself.
+Appends `array` received to itself.

 `array`: The array to be inserted at the end.